tharanpatel/trusted-social-media/README.md

 This is an example of how to list things you need to use the software and how to install them.

-    1. Install frontend (client) dependencies (navigate to client folder) yarn
+    1. Install frontend dependencies (navigate to client folder) yarn

     2. Run client
     yarn start

-    3. Install backend (api) dependencies npm i
+    3. Install backend dependencies (navigate to api folder) npm i

     3. Run backend server